dholab/IPD-converter/README.md

 8. [Submit to IPD](https://www.ebi.ac.uk/ipd/submission/).

 ## Quick start
-Please not that this converter requires that you have Docker, Git, Java, and NextFlow installed on your system.
+Please note that this converter requires that you have Docker, Git, Java, and NextFlow installed on your system.
 If you do not have these dependencies installed, proceed to the **Detailed Setup Instructions** section below.

 Additionally, this converter has only been tested on x86 systems and was developed with NextFlow version 22.10.0.5826.
 Mileage may vary on other compute architectures or Nextflow versions.